aatmmr/aatmmr.github.io/src/content/blog/enable-github-copilot-extensions.md

 The following policies are available:

-- **Enabled** - enables access to copilot extensions for every member (3)
+- **Enabled** - enables access to Copilot Extensions for every member (3)
 - **Disabled** - members are not able to access this feature (4)

 Note that at the upper right corner of the organization settings denotes the parent enterprise managing these settings.
 If a settings is enforced at enterprise level, the settings cannot be changed at organization level.
-To indicate this to the users, the respective settings has a lock icon and is greyed out.
-In case you need to change the settings, you need to go to the enterprise settings or contact and enterprise admin.
+To indicate this to the users, the respective settings have a lock icon and are greyed out.
+In case you need make changes, you need to go to the enterprise settings or contact and enterprise admin.

 ![GitHub Enterprise Settings Copilot Policies](../../assets/articles/enable-github-copilot-extensions/copilot-extensions-settings-organization-policies@2x.png)

-I hope this helps to navigate the settings and fulfill the wishes of you enterprise and organization members 😊.
+I hope this helps to navigate the settings and fulfill the wishes of your develoeprs 🧑‍💻.